sg893052/sonic-buildimage/manageability/mgmt-framework/Management Framework.md

 ##### 3.2.2.2 REST Client SDK

 Framework provides swagger-codegen generated Python client SDK.
-Developers can generate client SDK code in other programming languages from the OpenAPI definitions on need basis.
+Developers can generate client SDK code in other programming languages from the OpenAPI definitions as required.

-Client applications can use swagger generated client SDK or any other REST client tool to communicate with REST server.
+Client applications can use swagger generated client SDK or any other REST client tool to communicate with the REST server.

 ##### 3.2.2.3 gNMI Client